learn-video/continue-watching-api/README.md

 [![build](https://github.com/learn-video/continue-watching-api/actions/workflows/build.yml/badge.svg)](https://github.com/learn-video/continue-watching-api/actions/workflows/build.yml)

-Do you enjoy watching videos on demand platforms like YouTube, HBO, Prime Video, or Globoplay?
+Do you enjoy watching videos on demand?
 If so, you may have noticed a convenient feature called "Continue Watching."
 This feature saves you from the hassle of remembering where you left off in a video.

 In this project, we aim to develop a video player application that incorporates the "Continue Watching" functionality.
 The video player will interact with an API to store and retrieve the current position being watched in a video.